sebastianusk/notification-listener/README.md

 # ANDROID NOTIFICATION LISTENER
 A very simple app to record all the notification that are appeared on the operating system.
+Build with simple csv exporter to make easier management of the notification collections.